Indian Economy / International Organizations

 International Monetary Fund was established in the year 1944 along with World Bank (IBRD) by the delegates gathered at the Bretton Woods

 Conference.
+Currently, IMF has 190 nations as its members.
 Its functioning is based on quota system (quota is based on the GDP, Openness of the Economy, Economic Variability and Forex

 Reserves of a country).
 Quota indicates the relative position of the economy of any country in the world economy.